ctSkennerton/INI-Parser/README.md

 ---

-The parsing code is a derivative work of the [NeoJSON](https://github.com/svenvc/NeoJSON) parser by @svenvc under the MIT license.
+The parsing code is a derivative work of the [NeoJSON](https://github.com/svenvc/NeoJSON) parser by [Sven Van Caekenberghe](https://github.com/svenvc) under the MIT license.